- How is lymphoma of the skin treated?

 Whole-body (systemic) treatments for skin lymphomas

-Systemic treatments have the potential to affect the whole body.
+Systemic treatments can affect the whole body.
 They are most useful for more advanced or quickly growing skin lymphomas.
-In some cases, a systemic treatment may be combined with a skin-directed treatment or with another systemic treatment.
+In some cases, a systemic treatment is combined with a skin-directed treatment or with another systemic treatment.

 Photopheresis (photoimmune therapy)